 - Champions – You will always have people within your organization that love change and new technology that can act as role models.
 Identify these people and give them more advanced training and an extra incentive to actively share their knowledge.
 Create a way for these champions to connect – like a Yammer group or a Microsoft Teams “team” and make sure to recognize and reward them for their contributions.

-- New joiners – Make sure all new joiners get mandatory training on how to use Office 365 effectively as part of their on-boarding – usually coordinated with HR.
-If they have no previous experience using a computer, standard training like Microsoft’s Official Courses (MOC) is probably a good way to go, but if they are proficient already, just having them watch the Storyals Office 365 videos would be enough.
-If you want to have better follow up and control of the learning, you can include Storyals in your learning management system.
-If you don’t have a learning management system, you can check out LMS365, where Storyals is already part of the course catalog.
-Or Udemy, where you can find courses with our story-based tutorials.
+- New joiners – Make sure all new joiners get mandatory training on how to use Microsoft 365 effectively as part of their onboarding – usually coordinated with HR.
+If they have no previous experience using a computer, standard training like Microsoft Learn is probably a good way to go, but if they are proficient already, have them go through the courses that are part of Storyals Training .
+If you want to have better follow-up and control of the learning, you can include Storyals in your learning management system.
+If you don’t have a learning management system, check out Storyals Pro or Storyals LMS365 where the Storyals training comes with the powerful learning management system LMS365.

-- A journey – not a destination – Most important I would say that driving effective use of Office 365 is a journey – not a destination.
-Having a big Office 365 launch with marketing collateral, big auditorium gatherings and workshops is great, but if you don’t follow up afterward, you will lose momentum.
+- A journey – not a destination – Most important I would say that driving effective use of Microsoft 365 is a journey – not a destination.
+Having a big Microsoft 365 launch with marketing collateral, big auditorium gatherings and workshops is great, but if you don’t follow up afterward, you will lose momentum.
 We recommend our customers to use Storyals as a continuous source of inspiration and motivation.
 Instead of overwhelming users with everything at once, spread it out.
-Storyals is divided into logical “topics” that can be introduced to users weekly, bi-weekly or monthly to gradually grow users’ proficiency levels using Office 365.
+Storyals Training is divided into logical courses that can be introduced to users weekly, bi-weekly or monthly to gradually grow users’ proficiency levels using Microsoft 365.

 – Ulrika Hedlund